yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 The root of the problem in NVIDIA’s drivers seems to be in negation of integer and floating point values, and bitwise conversions of input values.

-On previous drivers you could assign a value to a variable named `x`, then assign `-x` as the value to a new variable named `y`.
+On previous drivers, you could assign a value to a variable named `x`, then assign `-x` as the value to a new variable named `y`.
 `y` would be equal to `-1 * x`.
 New drivers ignore this negation entirely, resulting in random spontaneous fires, security breaches, too many dogs causing a [Howl](https://www.youtube.com/watch?v=Jw0c9z8EllE), and total chaos.